tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 >?Manual backups will also take up the backup space.
 We recommend you plan the usage of the backup space appropriately to reduce costs.

 #### 2. Can I delete backups manually?
-- Automatic backups cannot be deleted manually.
-You can set the retention period for automatic backups, and they will be deleted automatically when they expire.
+- You can't delete automatic backups manually, but you can set the retention period for them so that they are deleted automatically upon expiration.
 - For two-node and three-node instances, manual backups can be manually deleted from the backup list in the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
 Manual backups can be retained permanently as long as they are not deleted.
 For single-node instances of cloud disk editions, manual backups cannot be deleted.

 #### 3. Can I disable data and log backups?